phac-nml/fastmatchirida/README.md

 Within the `files` section of this JSON file, all of the output paths are relative to the `outdir`.
 Therefore, `"path": "process/results.xlsx"` refers to a file located within `outdir/process/results.xlsx`.

-Details on the individual output files can be found in the [Output documentation](docs/output.md).
+Details on the individual output files can be found in the [Output Documentation](docs/output.md).

-## Test profile
+## Test Profile

 To run with the test profile, please do: